bklooste/epann/epann/docs/getting_started/01introduction.md

 ### Overview

+The goal of **epann** parellels the ideal (though often unspoken) goals of artificial intelligence - to develop solid theory for generating intelligent models for solving any type of problem a biological nervous system could encounter.
+That goal is tremenously ambitious, and in a way the purpose of **epann** is to expose the difficulty of striving towards that objective with respect to biological life and how it came to those capabilities through evolution by natural selection.

 **epann** provides a general purpose environment for generating Compositional Pattern Producing Network (CPPN) genomes that map to agent phenotype artificial neural networks that can be trained and optimized on benchmark machine learning tasks.

 Most of the algorithms used in **epann** come from the works of Kenneth O. Stanley (UCF), Bruno Olshausen (Redwood Institute), as well as my colleagues at the Machine Perception & Cognitive Robotics Laboratory (FAU), and they will be cited as such when appropriate.